starnowski/posmulten-hibernate/README.md

 ##### full
 Configuration context needed to set up session factory for schema creation.
 It also can be used by the application to establish connections to the database

+# Reporting issues
+* Any new issues please report in [GitHub site](https://github.com/starnowski/posmulten-hibernate/issues)

+# Project contribution
+* Look for open issues or create your own
+* Fork repository on Github and start applying your changes to master branch or release branch
+* Follow CONTRIBUTING.md document for coding rules
+* Create pull request